SimonBarnett/indirectfirecalc/build.md

 | set        | PCF8574 P5 (I2C on A4, A5) |
 | reset      | Nano RST                   |

-**Note:** The navigation module is connected to its own PCF8574 expander, with unique I2C addresses set via jumpers.
-The PCF8574 expander is connected to the Arduino Nano via the I2C bus (A4 → SDA, A5 → SCL).
+**Note:** Each of the 5 navigation modules is connected to its own PCF8574 expander, with unique I2C addresses set via jumpers.
+The PCF8574 expanders are connected to the Arduino Nano via the I2C bus (A4 → SDA, A5 → SCL).

 ## Universal 4 Key Push Button Switch Module